DavidPetkovsek/ImageEditor/readme.md

 ## Build Instructions

 > Prerequisites are for windows.
-It should be compatible on linux (without visual studio) `sudo apt install build-essential cmake ninja-build`.
+It should be compatible on linux (without visual studio) `sudo apt install build-essential cmake ninja-build git`.

 ### Prerequisites
 1. Have Visual Studio installed: